LC1332/Chat-Haruhi-Suzumiya/characters/personality-data/README_EN.md

 # Does Role-Playing Chatbots Capture the Character Personalities?
 Assessing Personality Traits for Role-Playing Chatbots

-This page contains two parts of content, personality testing for chatbots and generating text for specific openness.
-The former can test the personality traits of a role-playing chatbot.

 ## Quick Start

 We will organize the code and publish it soon.
 We will prepare some quick code to support personality testing for a single ChatHaruhi bot.